Diego-Mancino/Cybersecurity-Writeups/TryHackMe/LazyAdmin/README.md

 The recovered credentials were used to authenticate against the SweetRice administrative panel located at `/content/as`.

-This provied administrative access to the web application.
+This provided administrative access to the web application.

 ## Exploitation